collab-project/videojs-record/docs/plugins/ffmpeg.js.md

 # ffmpeg.js plugin

+Note: this plugin is deprecated, use the [ffmpeg.wasm](ffmpeg.wasm.md) plugin instead.

 [FFmpeg](https://ffmpeg.org) is the Swiss-army knife of media transcoding.
 This plugin allows you to run FFmpeg in the browser and perform on-the-fly transcoding of recorded data.